Albertus Magnus College History

 In 1924, the Dominican Sisters of Saint Mary of the Springs, who are now known as the Dominican Sisters of Peace, purchased an estate in New Haven, Connecticut, in an effort to found a women’s college.
 A charter was signed on July 13, 1925, and the first classes at Albertus Magnus College were held on September 24, 1925 in Rosary Hall, the mansion on the property.

 In 1992, Albertus Magnus offered its first graduate program, the Master of Arts in Liberal Studies.
-Since then, the College has added seven graduate programs: Master of Arts in Art Therapy, the only degree of its kind in Connecticut; Master of Arts in Leadership; Master of Fine Arts in Writing; Master of Science in Human Services; Master of Business Administration; Master of Science in Education; and Master of Science in Management and Organizational Leadership.
+The College currently offers 10 graduate programs: Master of Arts in Art Therapy and Counseling; Master of Fine Arts in Writing; Master of Science in Human Services; Master of Business Administration; Master of Science in Accounting; Master of Science in Criminal Justice; Master of Science in Public Administration; Master of Science in Clinical Counseling; Master of Science in Education; and Master of Science in Management and Organizational Leadership.

 The College's Board of Trustees was reorganized in 1969 so that 80 percent of its members are lay people; the others are members of the Dominican Sisters of Peace.
 The College remains true to its Dominican heritage and continues to be dedicated to the search for truth in all its dimensions.

 Shield of Albertus Magnus College